OpenIDC/mod_auth_openidc/README.md

     </Location>
 - - -

 ####Sample Config for multiple OpenID Connect Providers

 Sample configuration for multiple OpenID Connect providers, which triggers OP discovery first.

-OIDCMetadataDir points to a directory that contains files that contain per-provider configuration data.
+`OIDCMetadataDir` points to a directory that contains files that contain per-provider configuration data.
 For each provider, there are 3 types of files in the directory:

-1. `<urlencoded-issuer-value-with-https-prefix-and-trailing-slash-stripped>.provider`:
+1. `<urlencoded-issuer-value-with-https-prefix-and-trailing-slash-stripped>.provider`
 contains (standardized) OpenID Connect Discovery OP JSON metadata where each name of the file is the url-encoded issuer name of the OP that is described by the metadata in that file.

-2. `<urlencoded-issuer-value-with-https-prefix-and-trailing-slash-stripped>.client`:
+2. `<urlencoded-issuer-value-with-https-prefix-and-trailing-slash-stripped>.client`
 contains statically configured or dynamically registered Dynamic Client Registration specific JSON metadata (based on the OpenID Connect Client Registration specification) and the filename is the url-encoded issuer name of the OP that this client is registered with.
-Sample client metadata for issuer https://localhost:9031, so the client metadata filename is `localhost%3A9031.client`:
+Sample client metadata for issuer `https://localhost:9031`, so the client metadata filename is `localhost%3A9031.client`:

         {